elbin-cenisev/ReadMeGenerator/userREADME.md

 7. [Questions](#-Questions)

 ## Description
-Hello this is a description.
+Description.

 ## Installation
-Install like this.
+Installation.

 ## Usage
-Use like this.
+Usage.

 ## Contributing
-This is how you contribute.
+Contribution.

 ## Tests
-Test test test.
+Test.

 ## License
-This repository is covered under the MIT license.
+This repository is covered under the BSD3 license.

 ## Questions
-You can find my Github profile at https://github.com/test.
+You can find my Github profile at https://github.com/testguy.
-You can reach me via email at test@gmail.com.
+You can reach me via email at testguy@testmail.com.